 If you need to pull GA4 data into spreadsheets on a scheduled update basis, consider using Google Sheets with the GA4 Magic Reports add-on.

-Scroll down to our March 23rd update for some tips on how to choose the right report in GA4.
+Scroll down to our March 23rd update on Google Analytics 4 for some tips on how to choose the right report in GA4.

 Yellow question mark on a background of black signs.